London 601-700

 |

-HOO, ST
+HOO,

-MARBURGH (St Werburgh?): Release of a piece of woodland in St Marburgh or
+ST MARBURGH (St Werburgh?): Release of a piece of

-Hoo, Kent, between Edward Lloyd late of Pershore, Worcestershire, now of
+Kent, between Edward Lloyd late of Pershore,

-High Halstow, and James Smith of Barbican, London, chemist.
-Dated 31 October
+Worcester, Margaret Jones of Gloucester, George Smith of High Halstow, and James Smith of Barbican, London, chemist.

-called Carts Wood of five acres in Hoo; formerly part of a 30 acre estate in
+piece of woodland called Carts Wood of five acres in Hoo;

-the tenure of Edward Dunnings and Robert Cart.
-Medium: Handwritten in English
+and Robert Cart.
+Medium: Handwritten in English on vellum.
+Condition: Good

-Revenue and tax stamps.
 Document Size (Approx.): 55 by 65 cm |

 Lloyd |